-- Partnership: Partnership is similar to sole proprietorship, except in that a partnership can have more than 1 owner or partner, subject to a maximum of 20.
+Partnership is similar to sole proprietorship, except in that a partnership can have more than 1 owner or partner, subject to a maximum of 20.
 For a partnership, a local manager must be appointed.
 Such a manager should be at least 18 years of age, ordinarily resident in Singapore, and not an undischarged bankrupt.
 Like sole proprietorship, a partnership is not considered a separate legal entity, implying that all partners are personally liable for its losses or debts.

 A partnership is suited for small businesses with multiple owners.

-- Limited Partnership: A limited partnership can comprise two or more partners, with there being no limit on the maximum number of partners.
+A limited partnership can comprise two or more partners, with there being no limit on the maximum number of partners.
 A limited partnership provides for a certain degree of limited liability: one of the partners, a general partner, would bear unlimited liability and be personally liable for debts and losses of the company, while the other partners may be limited partner, not personally liable for debts or obligations of the company.
 The general partner and limited partners can be either individuals of at least 18 years of age or a corporate entity.
 In case the general partner is not ordinarily resident, a local manager who is ordinarily resident of Singaporemust be appointed.

-Advantages of Company Incorporation in Singapore
+Advantages of Company Formation in Singapore

 Incorporating a business in Singapore brings with it the following benefits:

-- The personal and corporate tax rates in Singapore are very business-friendly.
+- Singapore's personal and corporate tax rates are very business-friendly.
 Corporate tax is capped at 17%, with new firms getting considerable tax breaks in their first 3 years – as low as 0% up to an income of 100,000 SGD.
 Personal tax rate varies from 0% to a maximum of 20%.No taxes are imposed on capital gains from the sale of a business.
 Similarly, no tax is levied on dividends paid to the shareholders.